 Over the past seven years, rent increases have exceeded wage increases by a significant percentage.
 This has made it imperative that Family Promise help bridge the difference.
 I have been an advocate and supporter of this gap funding over the last few years based on the economic reality that these families face as they work through the transitions in their lives.
 This is done with the knowledge that Family Promise has a very strong case management support system in place.

 As we looked over the horizon, the landscape and the model has dramatically changed for Family Promise due to COVID.
 The base program for housing the homeless has moved to a rental model in a hotel.
-With the loss of jobs because of the pandemic, more families are at risk of eviction, which increases the need for more people to be in shelter, the Transitional Living program, or the LIFE program.
+With the loss of jobs because of the pandemic, more families are at risk of eviction, which increases the need for more people to be in shelter, the SAIL program, or the LIFE program.
 The increase in demand for Family Promise services will increase the need for more case management staff.
-This will have to be supported by a larger budget, but it also will increase the need for more gap funding for Transitional Living and the LIFE programs.
+This will have to be supported by a larger budget, but it also will increase the need for more gap funding for SAIL and the LIFE programs.

 With great respect for what Family Promise Metrowest has done over the past years, —Bob Brack